abramin/cultural-cognitive-science/pilot/pilot.md

   - "Let's discuss Merleau-Ponty's critique of dualism.
 He rejects both Cartesian dualism and reductive physicalism.
 What's his alternative?
 How does 'embodiment' differ from both?"

 **Evening Check-in:**
-- **Ask Claude:** "How does Merleau-Ponty challenge the positions Bermúdez outlined?
+- **Ask Claude:** "How does Merleau-Ponty challenge the positions Kim outlined (dualism, behaviorism, identity theory)?
 What would he say to identity theorists or functionalists?"

 **Documentation:**
 - `/ai_interactions/week4_day5.md`